ibm-cloud-docs/codeengine/troubleshoot-build.md

 ### 4. Memory limit reached during build
 {: #ts-build-memory-limit}

 When a build runs, it is running steps, which include code compilations or container image packaging.
 These steps require memory.
 Depending on whether you choose a `small`, `medium`, `large`, or `xlarge` size for your build, a maximum amount of memory is available to a build run.
 When the maximum memory is reached, the build run is terminated with an error message; for example:

 **Example error message**

 ```
+Summary: Failed
-Status reason: OOMKilled
+Reason:  OOMKilled
 ```
 {: screen}

 To resolve this problem, use a larger size for the build.

 A larger build size also means that more memory and CPU cores are assigned to the build runs.
 Increasing this size will probably speed up the build runs, but also increases their cost.
 {: important}

 1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use a larger size; for example:

     ```
     ibmcloud ce build update --name <BUILD_NAME> --size <SIZE>